 How do you do billion-row searches and reductions on event-sourced data to build spatiotemporally-aware debt portfolios with zero accounting errors…

 Parquet, and auto-scaling infrastructure in the shape of

 Python API → Postgres → GKE → Parquet → S3 → Python API → React

 OceanTech is taking off, and I do both those things!
 You want me to take public data and improve it 8% with sensor fusion and machine learning and sell it at a premium?
 So cool!
 You want redundant stores of all data ever produced from the tape archives of multiple space consortia?
 Sounds expensive, let’s do it with

 Next week please, in Java, and don’t worry about review or tests.
 We have two APIs and four guerilla visualization projects, none are stable or documented.

 NetCDF/GRB → RabbitMQ → EKS → PostGIS → Python → Apollo → React → MapBox

 These examples are more complex than the directed acyclic graph I choose to show.
 Sometimes cyclic and bidirectional.
 The closer you fly to the Sun the more stuff there is. 🥵

-Icarus is not me, only a metaphor.
+Icarus is not me, only a metaphor, the sun is Oracle or something.
 Dude just wanted out of prison.
 Probably would’ve helped to have altitude κυβερνάω and a 3-axis Honeywell magnetometer.